× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Soul and Space.

 Description.
-A soul jar can be any container that fits within a 30x30x30 centimeter space, and allows one to store a bit of their life essence – a piece of their soul – inside it, ensuring their continued existence in the event their current body dies.
-A soul jar will not supply a new body for the deceased, but simply stores their soul for an indefinite time until a new unoccupied body can be supplied (or the jar is destroyed), such as a corpse, Homunculus, or Automaton that has yet to Awaken.
+A soul cage can be any container that fits within a 30x30x30 centimeter space, and allows one to store a bit of their life essence – a piece of their soul – inside it, ensuring their continued existence in the event their current body dies.
+A soul cage will not supply a new body for the deceased, but simply stores their soul for an indefinite time until a new unoccupied body can be supplied (or the cage is destroyed), such as a corpse, Homunculus, or Automaton that has yet to Awaken.
 An Undead being, such as a Skeleton or Zombie, does not qualify.
-In the event a corpse is to be used, it must have died of a cause other than old age and have no missing vital organs, such as its heart, lungs, or brain; if both of these qualifications have been met, then the power of the jar will restore the corpse to 1 Health, healing any mortal wounds.
-The unoccupied body must be within 3m of the jar to be possessed.
+In the event a corpse is to be used, it must have died of a cause other than old age and have no missing organs; if both of these qualifications have been met, then the power of the cage will restore the corpse to 1 Health, healing any mortal wounds.
+The unoccupied body must be within 3m of the cage to be possessed, but can move away from the jar once it has been possessed.

 Armors